revaturelabs/interviewquestions/Java/OOP/Interfaces.md

 <details><summary><b>Explanation</b></summary>

-> methods in the interface can be abstract or default or static.
+> Methods in the interface can be abstract or default or static.
-> methods in the interface can not be final, because final methods can not be overridden.
+> Methods in the interface can not be final, because final methods can not be overridden.
 Interfaces are created so they can be implemented by a class and the methods of an interface should have the possibility to be overridden.

 </details>